cljeanpierre/MyPortfolio/README.md

 # MyPortfolio

-This portfolio is a working display of my projects and a biography of my journey as a full stack web developer.
+This portfolio is a working display of my projects and a biography of my journey towards becoming a full stack web developer.